stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/acf-options-page/readme.txt

 * Added function acf_set_options_page_capability()
 * Improved sub page functionality to allow for individual title, capability, parent and slug.
 This allows you to place the sub page onto any parent page in the wp-admin menu!
 * Added lang folder including .pot file
-* Added Portuguese language - Thanks to Edir Pedro (http://edirpedro.com.br)
+* Added Portuguese translation - Thanks to Edir Pedro (http://edirpedro.com.br)

 = 1.0.1 =
 * wrapped the register_options_page function in an if statement to prevent error when activation this add-on with ACF v3